Heading South to the Ligurian Sea

 Off we go from Turin to Pinerolo

-After an extensive breakfast, we jump on our rental bikes and cycle towards our starting point, which is revealed to us via the new Eurobike app.
+After an extensive breakfast, we jump on our rental bikes and cycle towards our starting point, which is revealed to us via the new Eurobike & Eurohike on Tour-App.
 However, before we start our route, we embark on exploring the town of Turin.
 From the Piazza San Carlo via the Piazza Castello we proceed via the Piazza Vittorio to the Ponte Vittorio Emanuele I. From there we cycle up the hill to the Chiesa di Santa Maria del Monte dei Cappuccini.
 A breathtaking panoramic view over Turin awaits us from up here.
 After that, we proceed to the starting point, and we start the route towards Pinerolo.
 The route takes us through charming little villages such as Orbassano, Bruno and Possiaco.
 After an exploratory walk through Pinerolo we end the evening over a delicious dinner.

 Past orchards and herds of cows to Saluzzo